ChargePoint/react-assignment/README.md

 ---

 ## The Assignment
 We have provided you with a starter kit that broadcasts vehicle data via a web socket.
 You can find the HTTP server on `src/server/app.js`, it's a bare minimum setup containing an express server to serve the HTML page and ws server that broadcasts raw data.
-What you need to build is a front-=end application that should look like below:
+What you need to build is a front-end application that should look like below:

 ![](https://github.com/viriciti/frontend-assignment/raw/master/sketch.png)